Joint application for car finance

 We understand that you might be making a joint application because you’re looking for bad credit car finance.
 Fortunately, when applying with Zuto, your credit score isn’t impacted upon your initial car finance joint application.

 This is because we only conduct a soft credit check while searching our panel of lenders.
 If we can get you accepted for joint car finance, and you decide to proceed with the loan offer, a hard search will be done.
 But we’ll always get both applicants’ consent before this happens.

 Before making a car finance joint application, it’s important to be aware of the advantages and disadvantages.

 If you can’t get accepted for car finance on your own, a joint application can sometimes increase your chances of approval – particularly if the joint applicant has a better credit score than yourself.

 For example, you may have a lower credit score but a good deposit and higher income, while your partner, or joint applicant, has a higher credit score but a lower income.

-Getting accepted on your own in this example might prove difficult due to your low credit score, however applying together may increase your chances because your partner, or joint applicant, has a high credit score.
+Getting accepted on your own in this example might prove difficult, due to your low credit score, but applying together may increase your chances.

-For a joint application, if you are accepted it is likely to be for a hire purchase agreement, which means the car legally belongs to the finance company, until the debt is completely paid off.
+If your joint application for car finance is accepted, it’s likely to be for a hire purchase agreement, which means the car legally belongs to the finance company until the debt is completely paid off.

 The car can only have one registered keeper, and this is typically the primary user.
 It’s this individual who will be the first point of contact for any parking tickets or motoring offences.